 3.1 Properties of the water samples

-Table 1 present the results of pH, Electric conductivity and turbidity of the water samples.
-From the result, the pH ranged from 6.6 to 6.9 with pond water having the highest value (6.9), but all the pH are within accepted limit.
+The results of pH, Electric conductivity and turbidity of the water samples are presented in Table 1.
+The pH ranged from 6.6 to 6.9 with pond water having the highest value (6.9), but all the pH are within accepted limit.
 Pond water has the highest electric conductivity of 1,115 ms/cm2 while borehole water has the least value (829 ms/cm2).
-The electric conductivity of the samples are within accepted limit.
-The turbidity of all the samples are 0 NTU and are all within accepted limit of World Health Organization.
+The electric conductivity values of the samples were within accepted limit.
+The turbidity values of all the samples were 0 NTU and within accepted limit of World Health Organization.

 Table 1: Some Properties of the water samples